MohOdejimi/MohOdejimi/README.md

 ### Hi there 👋

-I am full-stack software engineer.
+I am a full-stack software engineer with A deep intErest in AI.
 My Primary stack includes Javascript and Typescript (React on the front-end and Express on the back-end).
 I am motivated by the power and utilization of technologies to proffer solution to individual and community problems.

 <!--